Day centres and day care

-Day centres include centres that provide day activation, such as recreational, sport and leisure facilities, and specialised clinic facilities that provide a combination of medical and rehabilitation services.
+Day centres include centres that provide day activation, such as recreational and leisure facilities, and specialised clinic facilities that provide a combination of medical and rehabilitation services.
 Availability of services varies in different areas.
 Some day centres are provided directly by the Health Service Executive (HSE) and some are provided by other organisations on behalf of the HSE.

 Access to day centres is by referral and the eligibility conditions vary from area to area.

 The main purpose of day centres and day care is to help older people, people with disabilities, and their carers, to live in their communities and to promote independent living.
 They also provide a support to carers.